youngeun0314/hcail.github.io/_members/6_hyeonhakjeong.md

 ### Education
 <ul>
-<li>M.S. candidate in Computer Science, University of Seoul from 2021.
+<li>Masters student in Computer Science, University of Seoul from 2021.
 </li>
 <li>B.S.
 Computer Science and Engineering, University of Seoul, 2021.
 </li>